 Learn how easy it is to make sturdy whipped cream frosting!
 No more melting whipped cream all over that dessert you worked so hard on!

-My Maple Snickerdoodle Cupcakes are a huge hit every fall!
+These Maple Snickerdoodle Cupcakes are a huge hit every fall!
 And they even use a box mix!
 If you are looking for a more traditional Thanksgiving dessert, it doesn't get much more traditional than this molasses pumpkin pie!

 How about a side dish for your Thanksgiving Feast?